laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ### Introducing delays in AI: dynamics of predictive processing

-!\[This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines in the lower-right panel).
-We report the horizontal excursions of oculomotor angle in retinal space (two upper panels) and the angular position of the target in an intrinsic frame of reference (visual space, lower panels).
-The lower-right panel shows the true value of the displacement in visual space (broken black lines) and the action (blue line) which is responsible for oculomotor displacements.
-The upper left panel shows in retinal space the predicted sensory input (colored lines) and sensory prediction errors (dotted red lines) along with the true values (broken black lines).
-The latter is effectively the distance of the target from the centre of gaze and reports the spatial lag of the target that is being followed (solid red line).
-One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds.
-The sensory predictions are based upon the conditional expectations of hidden oculomotor (blue line) and target (red line) angular displacements shown on the upper right.
-The grey regions correspond to 90% Bayesian confidence intervals and the broken lines show the true values of these hidden states.
-The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion (states not shown here).
-The hidden cause of these displacements is shown with its conditional expectation on the lower left.
-The true cause and action are shown on the lower right.
-The action (blue line) is responsible for oculomotor displacements and is driven by the proprioceptive prediction errors.

-This figure reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a single rightward (positive) sweep of a visual target, while compensating for sensory motor delays.
-We will use the format of this figure in subsequent figures: the upper left panel shows the predicted sensory input (coloured lines) and sensory prediction errors (dotted red lines) along with the true values (broken black lines).
-Here, we see horizontal excursions of oculomotor angle (upper lines) and the angular position of the target in an intrinsic frame of reference (lower lines).
-This is effectively the distance of the target from the centre of gaze and reports the spatial lag of the target that is being followed (solid red line).
-One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds.
-The sensory predictions are based upon the conditional expectations of hidden oculomotor (blue line) and target (red line) angular displacements shown on the upper right.
-The grey regions correspond to 90% Bayesian confidence intervals and the broken lines show the true values of these hidden states.
-One can see the motion that elicits following responses and the oculomotor excursion that follows with a short delay of about 64ms.
-The hidden cause of these displacements is shown with its conditional expectation on the lower left.
-The true cause and action are shown on the lower right.
-The action (blue line) is responsible for oculomotor displacements and is driven by the proprioceptive prediction errors.

--   This figure illustrates the effects of sensorimotor delays on pursuit initiation (red lines) in relation to compensated (optimal) active inference -- as shown in the previous figure (blue lines).
-    The left panels show the true (solid lines) and estimated sensory input (dotted lines), while action is shown in the right panels.
-    Under pure sensory delays (top row), one can see clearly the delay in sensory predictions, in relation to the true inputs.
-The thicker (solid and dotted) red lines correspond respectively to (true and predicted) proprioceptive input, reflecting oculomotor displacement.
-    The middle row shows the equivalent results with pure motor delays and the lower row presents the results with combined sensorimotor delays.
-Of note here is the failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which become unstable under combined sensorimotor delays.
-    \](PerrinetAdamsFriston14anticip.png){\#fig:PerrinetAdamsFriston14anticip}
+![Figure 1: ***(A)*** This figure reports the response of predictive processing during the simulation of pursuit initiation, using a single rightward (positive) sweep of a visual target, while compensating for sensory motor delays.
+Here, we see horizontal excursions of oculomotor angle.
+One can see clearly the initial displacement of the target that is suppressed by action after a few hundred milliseconds.
+Additionally, we illustrate the effects of sensorimotor delays on pursuit initiation (red lines) in relation to compensated (optimal) active inference.
+Under pure sensory delays (blue line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
+With pure motor delays (blue line) and with combined sensorimotor delays (black line) there is a failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which may become unstable. ***(B)*** This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines in the lower-right panel).
+We report the horizontal excursions of oculomotor angle.
+The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion (states not shown here) With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].](PerrinetAdamsFriston14anticip.png){#fig:PerrinetAdamsFriston14}

 An interesting perspective to study the role of such dynamics in cognition is to extend this model to a more realistic description of